The top 5 most important aspects of an IT audit in 2022

 Learn what an IT audit can offer your business in the new year

-If you’re a business owner, there’s no doubt that 2020 showed you just how vital technology is to your company.
-Without technology, you wouldn’t have been able to pivot to working from home or transform your business model to fit society’s “new normal”.
+If you’re a business owner, there’s no doubt that 2021 showed you just how vital a technology infrastructure and robust cybersecurity measures are to your company.

 It’s time to ask yourself: